forbiddenhi/Windows10X64-1803-POC/README.md

 # Windows10X64-1803-POC
-This is a poc to trigger a bug on windows 10 x64 1803 from win32kbase by kaspersky
+This is a poc to trigger a bug on windows 10 x64 1803 from win32kbase by Kaspersky
 ## Getting Started

 ### Requirement